 During an MOT, a mechanic will check features such as the braking system, suspension, steering mechanism and exhaust emissions.

 Common MOT failures include faulty lights (30%), tyre condition or pressure (10%) and mirror and windscreen wiper repairs (8.5%).
-To help your vehicle pass its MOT first time, ensure you are carrying out regular maintenance or taking it for a full-service check before the MOT is due.
+These faults can add to the total MOT price as you will have to take into account repair costs and retest fees.
+To help your vehicle pass its MOT the first time, ensure you are carrying out regular maintenance or taking it for a full service check before the MOT is due.

-This guide will look at the cost of an MOT test in the UK.
+This guide will look at the average MOT cost in the UK.

-What is the average cost of the MOT test fee?
+What is the average cost of an MOT?

 |Vehicle type||Maximum fee|